Success-co-saas/mcp-success-co/README.md

   ```

 - **env:** (Optional)
   Defines environment variables for your MCP server process.
-In this example, the `API_KEY` is set to `"abc-1234567890"`.
-Adjust this value as needed for your environment.
+In this example, the `API_KEY` is set to `"abc-1234567890"` and `SUCCESS_CO_API_KEY` is set to `"your-success-co-api-key"`.
+Adjust these values as needed for your environment.

 ## Code Overview